March 27, 2018 | News

 The search is still on for Aashim’s perfect bone marrow match.
 Both he and Reema remain positive of finding a match, urging everyone they meet to sign up and join the bone marrow registry.
 Not only for the sake of Aashim and his lovely wife, but for other patients who walk this difficult road beside them.

-If you are eventually asked to donate bone marrow, please say yes.
-The bone marrow cells are replenished within four to six weeks after the procedure and your life goes on.
-It is a simple, but profound step towards offering someone a second chance at life, where the other alternative is a final farewell.
+If you match a patient and are eventually asked to donate bone marrow, please say yes.
+The process is simpler than you think.
+You can read about it here.
+The bone marrow cells in your body are replenished within four to six weeks after the procedure and your life goes on.

 Every Bit Helps

-If bone marrow donation is not an option for you, the following are also helpful ways to get involved:
+If bone marrow donation is not an option for you, the following are also helpful ways to get involved and help a patient in need:

 - Organize a bone marrow drive..
 We’re here to provide tips and suggestions on how to run a successful drive in your community.
 Who knows?
 This could be the difference between life and death for somebody waiting for a bone marrow transplant.